 Nope. we didn't find much here either.
 But check this out: Exiting the town puts us outside of the starting town again.
 In fact, exiting any town or dungeon anywhere on the overworld puts us back at the same starting point.
 Quality!

-Spoony: This is "baby's first RPG Maker project" levels of amateur, and yet it's in a game that was approved for release by a major company and published on a cartridge for a real game console.
+Spoony: This is "baby's first RPG Maker project" levels of amateur, and yet it's in a game that was approved and licensed for release by a major company and published on a cartridge for a real game console.
 Simply amazing.

 Oh, and for a couple more bits of fun, get this: The game is heavily reliant on buying or acquiring keycards to gain access to dungeons.
 Said keycards are one-use items.
 Doors also return once you leave a screen, so if you don't have enough cards (and types of cards) to make it through a dungeon, you're stuck with no chance of escape.
 That's bad.